ollebrask/timeline-quiz/TESTING.md

     - I tried to apply .hide to .timeline section.
 It didn't work because .hide was above .timeline in the css code.
 + ### Unsolved bugs
     - None.
++ ### Mistakes
+    - When I was done with the TESTING file I started with the README.
+When I was almost done I noticed that I'd been overwriting everything in the TESTING file.
+I had pushed to GitHub earlier so I could get almost everything I wrote from there.
 ---